scrabbletank/farhome-rules/rulesdoc.md

 While attuned to this weapon you gain the superior inspiring words maneuver and you may reroll all blank wound dice dealt by thunder damage.
 While holding this staff you may spend 5 AP to begin a chant, spending an additional 5 AP at the start of every turn to keep the chant active.
 Chanting requires concentration and uses the same rules for concentrating on a spell.
 You gain the following chants:

 - **Song of Blades:** All allied creatures within 3 tiles of you gains expertise on one attack or maneuver this round.
-- **Defender's Ballad:** All allied creatures within 3 tiles of you gains expertise on one saving throw or defense roll this round.
+- **Defender's Ballad:** All allied creatures within 3 tiles of you gains expertise on one attribute saves or defense roll this round.
 - **Song of Sorcery:** All allied creatures within 3 tiles of you may reroll 3 wound dice on one spell this round.

 #### Stamp of Beast Steed